-At present, the tradition of The Sebel Reef House & Spa continues.
+At present, the tradition of the Reef House & Spa continues.
 The General Manager takes pride in meeting as many guests as possible when they arrive and also joining others for evening drinks.
 It's all part of the boutique experience.

 Palm Cove was taking off due to the tourism boom in the early 1980s with this region attracting developers and international tourism interests.

-The property has now been completely renovated and rebuilt to apartment style holiday Palm Cove Accommodation and is currently managed by the Accor Group under the name of Grand Mercure Rockford Esplanade Apartments.
+The property has now been completely renovated and rebuilt to apartment style holiday Palm Cove Accommodation and is currently self managed as the Imagine Drift Resort.

-During the next few years investors realised the potential of Palm Cove, with four international hotel companies currently being represented in Palm Cove, being Accor Asia Pacific at Novotel Rockford Palm Cove Resort and the beachfront Grand Mercure property, the Stella Group who manage the Mantra Amphora Resort and Peppers Beach Club and Spa, the locally owned and fast growing hotel chain of Mirvac hotels and Resorts who manage the Sebel Reef House & Spa and Sea Temple Resort & Spa Palm Cove and Banyan Tree at the absolute beachfront Angsana Resort and Spa.
+During the next few years investors realised the potential of Palm Cove, with four international hotel companies currently being represented in Palm Cove, being Accor Asia Pacific at Novotel Rockford Palm Cove Resort now the hotel Grand Chancellor and the beachfront Grand Mercure property, the Stella Group who manage the Mantra Amphora Resort and Peppers Beach Club and Spa, the locally owned and fast growing hotel chain of Mirvac now Accor hotels and Resorts who manage the Reef House & Spa and Sea Temple Resort & Spa Palm Cove and the Alamanda Palm Cove the only absolute beachfront Resort in Palm Cove Australia.